shifaliamembal/MazeRunnerGame/readme.md

 ### Collectibles & Power-Ups
 - **Lives**: Glowing blue orbs restore health.
 - **Power-Ups**: Found in chests and stored in the inventory for later use.
+Press the `E` key near a chest to open it.
     - **Bomb**: Clears surrounding walls or kills enemies.
     - **Sandwich**: Grants endless stamina temporarily.
     - **Arrow**: Points toward the keycard location.